charlenetolentino/mattsnotes/401-main/reading401-09.md

 Which 3 things are you hoping to learn more about in the upcoming lecture/demo?
  - making th requests on the last lab

-What are you most excited about trying to implement or see how it works?
+Who are you most excited about trying to implement or see how it works?
   - idk, eveything scares me atm